 Acanthosis Nigricans ( a.k.a dirty neck)

 Medically called Acanthosis Nigricans, and most fondly called “dirty neck”.
 Dirty neck is a common skin disorder common amongst African Americans.
-This skin conditions is characterised by a dark brownish plaques usually located around the skin of the armpits, knuckles and neck but can also appear in the insides of the thighs and fingers.
+This skin condition is characterised by dark brownish plaque usually located around the skin of the armpits, knuckles and neck but can also appear in the insides of the thighs and fingers.